jlugomar/hypergraphlet-kernels/hypergraphlet_kernel_single_hypergraph/README.txt

 A detailed description of each method and discussion of parameters can be found in:

-Lugo-Martinez et al. "Classification in biological networks with hypergraphlet kernels", 2017, arXiv:1703.04823.
+Lugo-Martinez et al. "Classification in biological networks with hypergraphlet kernels", 2020, Bioinformatics.

-Please cite the arXiv paper if you use or modify this software.
+Please cite the Bioinformatics paper if you use or modify this software.

 ------------------------------------------------------------------------
 COMPILATION